-MICHELLE LEONARD was born a math and science nerd.
-After spending ten years working with an engineering dream team developing commercial blue light-emitting diodes (LEDs), she escaped the world of seventy-hour workweeks.
+After spending ten years working with an engineering dream team developing commercial blue light-emitting diodes (LEDs), MICHELLE LEONARD escaped the world of seventy-hour workweeks.
 Nowadays, when she’s not tinkering on her teleporter for transporting her talented daughters to their important gigs and lessons or pushing books into young readers’ hands at her local Indie bookstore, she’s turning outlandish thoughts into stories for young readers.
 Michelle lives in North Carolina with her science-savvy husband, three inspiring daughters, and a border collie who hates numbers.
-Her young adult sci-fi short story IN A WHOLE NEW LIGHT, about a teen girl who uses technology to fight racism, is part of the BRAVE NEW GIRLS ANTHOLOGY: STORIES OF GIRLS WHO SCIENCE AND SCHEME releasing August 2017.
+Her young adult sci-fi short story IN A WHOLE NEW LIGHT, about a teen girl who uses technology to fight racism, is part of the BRAVE NEW GIRLS ANTHOLOGY: STORIES OF GIRLS WHO SCIENCE AND SCHEME.
 The young adult anthology is a collection of 22 stories about brainy young heroines using their smarts to save the day.
 Michelle is a member of SCBWI Carolinas.
 You can also find her on Twitter .

 RICHELLE MORGAN writes, works, plays and drinks too much coffee in Portland, Oregon, often in the company of her husband and their three spirited children, mischievous beagle and long-suffering cat.
 When not writing fiction for young adults and children, she pens fundraising letters and other marketing copy for progressive nonprofit organizations.
 Richelle keeps an occasional blog about nonprofit marketing and communication.
 She has also written feature articles for The Oregonian, and her short fiction has appeared in Voicecatcher.
 You can find her on Twitter.

 JENNIFER PARK lives in Texas, where she writes fantasy, scifi, and contemporary stories for teens and kids.
 Before becoming mom to two minions, she taught middle school art, and has degrees in museum studies and fine art.
-Her debut novel, FOREST OF SHADOWS (temporary title), will release in Spring 2017 from Simon Pulse.
+Her debut novel, SHADOWS WE KNOW BY HEART, released in Spring 2017 from Simon Pulse.
 You can find her on Twitter.